 Day 8 — Tengboche/Debuche

 Set out through the Dudh Kosi gorge to Tengboche Monastery on one of the most beautiful valley walks on Earth.
 The monastery is the home of the Rimpoche of Tengboche.
 After our visit, descend to our lodge in Debuche.
 (7-8 miles; 5-6 hours) Mountain Lodge (B,L,D)

 Today’s hike takes us down through a beautiful forest to the village of Pangboche.
-With the stunning peak of Ama Dablam towering directly overhead, hike up to the remote village of Dingboche, where we will spend two nights camping.
+With the stunning peak of Ama Dablam towering directly overhead, hike up to the remote village of Pheriche, where we will spend two nights at a lodge.
 The next day, head out on one of the most scenic hikes of the trip, an optional 2,100-foot climb to Nangkartshang Peak (16,672') to see Lhotse, Makalu, and Cho Oyu (three of the six highest peaks in the world).
-(Day 9: 6 miles hiking, 5 hours; Day 10: 4 miles hiking, 5-6 hours )
+(Day 9: 6 miles hiking, 5-6 hours; Day 10: 5 miles hiking, 6-7 hours )

 Mountain Lodge (B,L,D)

 Continue along the valley floor to Dughla (15,157'), where we stop for lunch before hiking on Lobuje.
 The next day, walk to the edge of the Khumbu Glacier then hike up to the village of Gorak Shep, nestled under the soaring summits.
 Climb up Kala Pattar (18,192') for a dramatic close up view of Everest.
 (Day 11: 4 miles hiking, 5-6 hours; Day 12: 5 miles optional hiking, 2-3 hours)